TriBITSPub/TriBITS/tribits/core/package_arch/TribitsSystemDataStructuresMacrosFunctions.rst

 * ``<Package>_PROCESSED_BY_DOWNSTREAM_TRIBITS_EXTERNAL_PACKAGE``: Set to
-  ``TRUE`` if the external package/TPL will be processed by downstream TriBITS complient package.
+  ``TRUE`` if the external package/TPL will be processed by downstream TriBITS compliant package.
 In this case, we just print that we are skipping the find operation and explain why.

 An external package with ``<Package>_IS_TRIBITS_COMPLIANT=TRUE`` **AND**